 Homestyle Chicken Noodle Soup

-Chicken noodle soup is one of my favorite wintertime recipes.
+Panera Chicken noodle soup is one of my favorite wintertime recipes.
 Nothing quite hits the spot on a cold winter evening like it.
-It may be tempting to heat up some of that sodium-filled canned stuff, I've got a completely homemade chicken soup recipe that'll fill your stomach, warm you up, and bring a smile to your face.
+I got pretty tired of wasting my money on Panera so I decided to come up with my own copycat recipe.
+I know it's tempting to heat up some of that sodium-filled chicken noodle soup, but this Panera copycat will fill your stomach, warm you up, and bring a smile to your face.
+So make it!

-Most importantly, you can do it with basic pantry ingredients you have laying around!
+Most importantly, you can make this Panera copycat with basic pantry ingredients you have laying around!

-First things first, let's go over what I use to make my homestyle chicken noodle soup.
+First things first, let's go over what I use to make Panera chicken noodle soup.
 I'll even list a few alternatives you're almost guaranteed to have laying around if you don't have one of my preferred ingredients.

-That's one of the beautiful things about soup; you can dress it up however you want, and you'll still get an aromatic flavor bomb that warms your chest and raises your spirits.
+That's one of the beautiful things about chicken noodle soup; you can dress it up however you want, and you'll still get an aromatic flavor bomb that warms your chest and raises your spirits.

 If you don't have any skinless/boneless thighs in your fridge, you can substitute regular thighs that you de-bone and skin yourself.
 You can even shred up a refrigerated rotisserie chicken you never got around to eating.

-- Fresh parsley, dill, and dried thyme: These are the herbs that are going to make your kitchen smell just like grandma's did back in the day.
+- Fresh parsley, dill, and dried thyme: These are the herbs that are going to make your kitchen and your Panera chicken noodle soup smell just like grandma's did back in the day.
 They also make the natural flavors of the chicken pop in your mouth and leave a savory goodness you can't quite put your tongue on.

 I love using these fresh, straight-from-nature, ingredients, but I'll admit I don't always keep them stocked on my herb rack.
 If you haven't picked any up recently, the dried or freeze-dried versions will do just fine in a pinch.

-- Salt/pepper/cayenne: You'll need these to-taste, and they're what will add a little kick to your savory soup.
+- Salt/pepper/cayenne: You'll need these to-taste, and they're what will add a little kick to your savory chicken noodle soup.

 - Rice vinegar: I like to use rice vinegar to add a slight bite to my broth, but you can substitute it for apple cider vinegar or white vinegar in a pinch.